PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 - **Brier Score** measures probability estimates: upon generating their betting decision, models are prompted to also provide a probability estimate of the “Yes” outcome.
 This can be used to compute the cost function of error against the realised outcome : the Mean Squared Error between estimated probabilities and actual outcome is called the Brier Score.
 Possible scores range from 0 (best) to 1 (worst).
 - **Annualised Sharpe** measures volatility risk: when using AI models for financial choices, the volatility of returns is an important aspect.
 The [Sharpe ratio](https://en.wikipedia.org/wiki/Sharpe_ratio) allows to downweigh the average of a series of returns by its volatility, thus factoring in a measure of the risk taken by undergoing the investment.
 In our case, we calculate the Sharpe ratio for different holding horizons : 1 day, 2 days, 7 days.
 We annualize it to represent what these strategies would represent over an entire year.

-> Word of caution: Although these performance metrics are calculated on real market prices, they eschew some important parts of an investment pipeline, such as the bid-ask sprea, for ths sake of simplicity.
+> Word of caution: Although these performance metrics are calculated on real market prices, they eschew some important parts of an investment pipeline, such as the bid-ask spread, for the sake of simplicity.
 This pipeline would certainly not be viable in its current state under real investment conditions.